shopsys/shopsys/docs/introduction/cron.md

 but in some cases, the overall time of the "every 5 minutes" cron modules can be higher (for example considerable amount of products to export to Elasticsearch).
 Then it's possible, some cron modules will never be run.

-It's crucial to monitor your crons and, if necessary update their periodicity and timeout or split them into [multiple Cron Instances](#multiple-cron-instances).
+It's crucial to monitor your crons and, if necessary, update their periodicity and timeout or split them into [multiple Cron Instances](#multiple-cron-instances).